80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Leggett is a small, forested town about 55 miles north of Mendocino.
 It would have probably been another town you just drive through on your way to somewhere else if not for the 315-foot redwood tree.

 This tree had a large, square opening cut out of the middle of the base in 1937 to attract tourists.
-All these years later, you can still drive your car through it; although, you’re oversized, lifted pick-up truck won’t fit.
+All these years later, you can still drive your car through it; although, your oversized, lifted pick-up truck won’t fit.

 Walk Through the Cypress Tree Tunnel in Point Reyes